-^{}Signatures indicate that the student above has received the committee's approval of the student's preproposal and proposal as presented and defended.
+\Signatures indicate that the student above has received the committee's approval of the student's preproposal and proposal as presented and defended.
 At completion, the student has permission to continue towards her/his dissertation.

+APPENDIX D

-APPENDIX D DISSERTATION PROPOSAL AND DATA ANALYSIS APPROVAL FORM
+DISSERTATION PROPOSAL AND DATA ANALYSIS APPROVAL FORM

 Please Print Name of Student ASU ID (10 Digit ID)

-C'- material of Charlet Data of Danas and Assessed

 Signature of Student Date of Proposal Approval

-Please Check one [] Portfolio Project Title or [] Dissertation Title
+Please Check One [ ] Portfolio Project Title or [ ] Dissertation Title

 Please Print the names of Committee Signatures

 Chair or Co-Chair

 Co-Chair or Member

-Co chair of Weimber

 Member

 Member

+N. 1

 Member

 Head of Department

-•

-Data of Data Analysis Annuaval

 Date of Data Analysis Approval

-Please Print the names of Committee Signatures
+Please Print the Names of Committee Signatures

-Chair or Co Chair
+Chair or Co-Chair

 Co-Chair or Member

 Member

+Manulan

 Member

-74

 Member

-^{}Signatures indicate that the student above has received the committee's approval of the student's portfolio project proposal and/or data analytic strategies as presented and has permission to continue towards the portfolio project defense.
+\Signatures indicate that the student above has received the committee's approval of the student's portfolio project proposal and/or data analytic strategies as presented and has permission to continue towards the portfolio project defense.
 The original form will be put in student's graduate file in the main office.

+APPENDIX E

-APPENDIX E DOCTORAL PROGRAM IN FAMILY AND HUMAN DEVELOPMENT ASSESSMENT FORM
+DOCTORAL PROGRAM IN FAMILY AND HUMAN DEVELOPMENT ASSESSMENT FORM